mlsmithjr/transcoder/README.md

 ```

-To use a profile but alter the audio track using another profile:
+To use a profile but alter the audio track using a mixin:
 ```bash
     pytranscoder -p hevc_cuda -m mp3_hq videofile.mp4
 ```